awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/4_Create_Custom_Data_Collection_Module.md

 {{% notice note %}}
-NOTE: If you would like more information on AWS CloudFormation checkout there [website](https://docs.aws.amazon.com/cloudformation/index.html)
+If you would like more information on AWS CloudFormation checkout there [website](https://docs.aws.amazon.com/cloudformation/index.html)
 {{% /notice %}}